Watermarking LLM Agent Trajectories: Watermark Details

 \section{Watermark Details}

-Table~\ref{tab:watermarks} provides an overview of the watermark strategies employed in this work.
-For each dataset, we design both a standalone watermark (context-independent) and a contextual watermark (conditioned on preceding actions).

-Below, we present the prompts used to generate hook actions for each watermark scheme.
-These prompts are provided to the auxiliary LLM (Qwen3-Coder-30B-A3B) during the injection phase.
+This section presents the prompts used to generate hook actions for each watermark scheme summarized in Table~\ref{tab:watermarks}.
+These prompts are provided to the auxiliary LLM (Qwen-3-Coder-30B-A3B) during the injection phase.
 Each prompt instructs the LLM to generate a hook action that mimics the format and style of the original trajectory while embedding the designated watermark behavior.

 0.2in

 0.2in

 0.2in